nordeck/matrix-widget-toolkit/README.md

 - `yarn dev:example`: Start the example app.
 - `yarn dev:example:https`: Start the example app with a self-signed HTTPS certificate.
 - `yarn build`: Build all packages and the example app.
-- `yarn preview`: Preview a built version of the example app.
+- `yarn preview:example`: Preview a built version of the example app.
 Requires `yarn build` to be run first.
-- `yarn preview:https`: Preview a built version of the example app with a self-signed HTTPS certificate.
+- `yarn preview:example:https`: Preview a built version of the example app with a self-signed HTTPS certificate.
 Requires `yarn build` to be run first.
 - `yarn test`: Watch all packages for changes and run tests.
 - `yarn tsc`: Check TypeScript types for errors in all packages.
 - `yarn lint`: Run eslint on all packages.